vascoarizna/JIAF-MakingOlympicDataSpeak-Part1/README.md

     memory usage: 31.0+ MB

-We see that the columns have their correspondat data type: ID, Age, height, weight and Year are numerical (integers and floats), and the rest are objects, which makes sense.
+We see that the columns have their correspondent data type: ID, Age, height, weight and Year are numerical (integers and floats), and the rest are objects, which makes sense.

+Also, we already identified some null values in Age, Height, Weight, and Medal.
+We will treat these values.

 ## 1.4.Statistical Description of the DataFrame